 PORT:3500 Introduction to Portuguese Literature3 s.h.

 Representative readings including Portuguese lyric and epic poetry, Renaissance theater, romantic and realist novels, 20th-century symbolist verse, neorealist prose.
 Taught in Portuguese.
-Prerequisites: PORT:3050 or PORT:2500.
+Requirements: PORT:3050 or PORT:2500.

 PORT:3800 Mapping Portuguese Cultures: Portugal and Africa3 s.h.

 Study of contemporary Portuguese society and its relations with Lusophone Africa through fictional and historiographical readings.
-Prerequisites: PORT:2500.
+Requirements: PORT:2500.